zeichensatz/wok_gpxviewer/README.md

   * You can add issues or pull requests on [github](https://github.com/zeichensatz/wok_gpxviewer).

 ## Todos
+* Update GPXViewer source to current version 6.14 (last supported version is 6.8).
 * Check button formatting for imgdivs: perhaps change to a tag?
 This would mean changes in the javascript too.
-* Check CSS file option and update CSS file
 * Map+imgdiv+profiles: Some minor problems in display
 * make each map/imgdiv/profiles scaleable from backend
 * more examples
 * more documentation
 * create TER version
-* make extension compatible to extension_builder
+* check compatibility with extension_builder 10.0.1